stgreenb/webex-xml-nodejs/README.md

 }

 ```
 Great, you've sucessfully completed this section.
 Feel free to adjust the code above or move on to one of the other tutorials below.
 You can also challange yourself to go futhre.
-How about writing some code that prompts the user for some basic webex info then creates the meeting based on their preferances.
+Maybe add some error handling.
+How about writing some code that prompts the user for some basic webex info then creates the meeting based on their preferances?
 Or maybe bulk importing meeting info from a csv file and creating multiple meetings.

 ## Bulk Delete Meetings